pucheng-tan/WordFlow-wiki/Coding-Conventions.md

 As the Google Style is an extensive document as well, not all of the sections are included such as Deprecated Language Features, Threading, and Power Features.

-To view the official documentation or the omitted features, visit: https://google.github.io/styleguide/pyguide.html#s3.4-indentation
+To view the official documentation, the omitted features, or further information, visit: https://google.github.io/styleguide/pyguide.html#s3.4-indentation

 YAPF